d630/bpx/README.md

 ###### Using the history

 The history thing in Bash depends really on your configuration.
-In both mechanisms you can get the commands from the line by running `history 1`.
-In `preexec` you may also use the keys `BPX_PROMPT[#]` and `BPX_PROMPT[!]`.
+In both mechanisms you can get the commands from the line by running `history 1` and expand the prompt strings `\#` and `\!`.
+In `preexec` you may also use the key `BPX_PROMPT[!]`.
 Remember, that `preexec` functions will be executed in a subshell and cannot be passed directly to `precmd` functions.

 ```sh
 function func4 {